 For the 2015-16 and 2016-17 financial years, companies that have used the safe-harbour methods to become eligible for the income tax start-up concession can apply for a refund from the State Revenue Office through PTX Express if payroll tax has been paid based on a higher share or option value than that based on one of the safe-harbour methods.

 The safe-harbour methods can be used to value unlisted shares or options which in turn will determine the taxable value of them for payroll tax purposes.
 While employees can reduce the value of the employee share scheme interests to zero for income tax purposes if the relevant employer qualifies for the start-up concession, the employers cannot automatically reduce the value of the employee share scheme interests to zero for payroll tax purposes.
 They must use one of the safe-harbour methods to reach the valuation (which can be zero).

 Withdrawing the grant of a share or option

 Where the grant of a share or option is withdrawn, cancelled or exchanged before the vesting date for some valuable consideration other than a share or option, the date on which that occurs is deemed to be the vesting date and the taxable amount is taken to be the value of the consideration.

 Forfeited or lapsed shares or options

-The seven-year vesting date still applies to shares and options that have been forfeited or lapsed prior to seven years from the grant date if the other specified events have not occurred for those cases where the employer has elected the vesting date as the relevant date.
+The seven-year vesting date still applies to shares and options forfeited or lapsed prior to seven years from the grant date if the other specified events have not occurred where the employer has elected the vesting date as the relevant date.

-However, as such shares/options have been forfeited or lapsed prior to seven years from the grant date, the value of the shares/options at the seven-year vesting date is regarded as being nil because the shares/option did not exist at that time.
+However, in this case, the value of the shares and options at the seven-year vesting date is regarded as nil because they did not exist at that time.

 Shares or options as fringe benefits

-A share or option granted that is not an employee share scheme interest will be taxable as a fringe benefit under Division 2, Part 2 of the Payroll Tax Act 2007.
+A share or option granted that is not an employee share scheme interest is taxable as a fringe benefit under Division 2, Part 2 of the Payroll Tax Act 2007.